PlayXboxtion963/cemuhook-protocol/README.md

 | 0 | 4 | **Signed 32-bit** | Amount of slots you should report about.
 Always less than 5. |
 | 4 | 1 to 4 | Unsigned 8-bit (array) | Each byte represent index of slot you should report about.
 Count of bytes here is determined by value above.
 Each value is less than 4.|

 Example: 0x4 + 0x0,0x1,0x2,0x3 .
-You should reply with 4 packages.
-From slot 1 to 4
+You should reply with 4 separate packages.
+From slot 0 to 3.

 For every requested controller slot you should send one packet structured like described below.

 ### Outgoing packet structure: